Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

   <div class="merit-badge-section merit-badge-note">
     <h2>Pizza Dough Recipe</h2>

-    <p>This is a simple no-kneed dough recipe that works for bread or pizza dough.
-Feel free to adjust the amount of water, but keep it between 65% and 70% water</p>
+    <p>This is a simple no-knead dough recipe that works for bread or pizza dough.
+Feel free to adjust the amount of water, but keep the hydration between 65% and 70%.</p>

+    <p>Mix the ingredients in a very large container with a wooden spoon until mostly combined.
+Cover and let rise in a warm environment for at least six hours, but up to 24 hours.</p>

+    <p>Roll into 5-ounce balls and place in a covered pan for 30 minutes, longer if it is cold outside.</p>
+    <p>After the dough balls have risen again, they are ready to use in making pizzas.</p>
     <ul>
       <li>1000 grams of flour</li>
       <li>650 to 700 grams of water.
 (700 grams makes great pizza, but very hard to handle because it is so sticky.
 Recommend 650 for first time.)</li>
       <li>1 to 2 tablespoons of yeast.
-1 tblspn slower rising time, 2 faster rising time</li>
+1 tablespoon for slower rising time, 2 for faster rising time.</li>
       <li>1 to 2 tablespoons of salt.
 (This is a taste preference.
-Salt is needed to make the dough rise, but 1 tblspn is enough.)</li>
+Salt is needed to make the dough rise, but 1 tablespoon is enough.)</li>
     </ul>
   </div>